hellloxiaotian/RDDCNN/README.md

 ### Average PSNR (dB) of different denoising methods on CC
 ![CC](./ExperimentalResults/CC.PNG)

-## If you cite this paper, please the following format:
+## If you cite this paper, please use the following format:
 #### 1..
 #### 2..